rempelj/ggj-pacman/README.md

 GameComponents
 ==============
 - GameComponents should never be initialized on their own.
-Instead, initialize a GameComponent by passing the Type to a GameObject, via GameObject#addComponent();
+Instead, initialize a GameComponent by passing the Type to a GameObject, via GameObject#addComponent.
 - The GameObject will return the new GameComponent.
 Then you can call setup functions for the component.

 Setup with OSX and Eclipse